theredguychas21gmailcom/snake-multiplayer/README.md

 ```

 ## 🛠️ Technical Overview
 The game logic is separated from the rendering and networking layers to ensure smooth performance.

 ## Component	Responsibility
-`GameLogic.c`	Snake movement, collision logic, and grid rendering
+`GameLogic.c and .h`	Snake movement, collision logic, and grid rendering
-`MultiplayerApi.c`	Communicates with the mpapi.se server via JSON
+`MultiplayerApi.c and .h`	Communicates with the mpapi.se server via JSON
 `main.c`	Manages the State Machine and global application timing
 `Highscore System`	Persistent `.txt` file storage for different modes